Richard Farr is an author, teacher, and philosopher.

 A Growth Medium for the Whole Mind

-A tutor can help you through algebra or third-year Spanish.
-Richard's style of philosophical mentoring aims at something fundamentally different.
+A tutor can help you get through algebra, third-year Spanish, or any other specific subject area.
+Richard's style of intellectual mentoring aims at something fundamentally different.

-This is not a fix for specific academic problems.
-Actually, it can transform academic performance in a wide range of disciplines, but that's a side-effect of cultivating a growth medium for the whole mind.
+This is not a fix for specific academic or professional problems.
+Actually, it can transform performance in a wide range of disciplines - but that's a side-effect of cultivating a growth medium for the whole mind.

-Click on a cover image for more information.
+Click on any cover image for more information.

-At each separate page for the Babel Trilogy (The Fire Seekers / Ghosts in the Machine / Infinity's Illusion) you will find the end-notes from the published books.
-Subjects include Sherlock Holmes, philosophical zombies, some lamentable aspects of the history of psychiatry, Alan Turing, and what Socrates might have said to the Archangel Raphael in the Garden of Eden.
+At each page for the three volumes of The Babel Trilogy (The Fire Seekers + Ghosts in the Machine + Infinity's Illusion) you'll find the end-notes from the published books.
+Subjects range from Sherlock Holmes and philosophical zombies to what Socrates might have said to the Archangel Raphael in the Garden of Eden.

-At the page for Emperors of the Ice you can find more than you probably ever wanted to know about the history of scurvy, or listen to Richard on YouTube on Scott and the changing meaning of heroism in our culture.
+At the page for Emperors of the Ice, you can find more than you probably ever wanted to know about the history of scurvy.